transdigiware/blockchain/howto/ibp-console-certificates.md

 Each organization in the network has their own CA. Your organization CA signs requests for all of the entities and components that you own, such as your admin, peers, or applications.
 If you want to add a peer or new application to your network, you need to register the new identity with your Certificate Authority (registration).
 Then, the CA can provide the new entity with the certificates that the entity needs to interact with the network (enrollment).

-### Generating certificates for client applications (enrollment)
-{: ##cert-mgmt-enrollment}
-Before you can connect a client application to {{site.data.keyword.blockchainfull_notm}} Platform, the application needs to be authenticated.
-The process of generating the necessary certificates, the private key and certificate (also known as your enrollment cert or signCert), is called "enrollment".
-These certificates are required everytime your client communicates with the network.
-Any client application that submits calls to the network needs to sign payloads by using a private key and attach a properly signed x509 certificate.

-You can use the CA in the console to enroll and generate the private key and certificate, or you can enroll by using the Fabric SDKs.
-The private key and signCert form an identity that can be used by the client application.

-You can also generate certificates from the command line by using the [Fabric CA client](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/deployguide/use_CA.html){: external}.
-The Fabric CA client returns certificates inside a Membership Service Provider (MSP) folder.
-This folder contains the root certificate that the CA signed, intermediate certificates if an intermediate CA is being used, a private key, and your signCert.
-For more information about MSP and what the MSP folder contains, see [Membership Service Providers](https://hyperledger-fabric.readthedocs.io/en/release-2.1/membership/membership.html){: external}.

-When you create a new CA, you specify an enroll ID and secret for the admin of the CA, which "registers" the admin identity.
-You can also register identities of peer nodes, ordering nodes, and client applications by clicking **Register User**

-Automatic certificate renewal is not available for certificates that were generated before the helm-to-operator migration.
-{: important}

 ## Certificate renewal and expiration
 {: #cert-mgmt-renew-expiration}